scoresvideos

 Motivations for adaptive control

-• Handling system uncertainties by addressing unknown or and compensating for modeling errors
+• Handling system uncertainties by addressing unknown or time-varying parameters and compensating for modeling errors

 • Improving control performance through achieving desired closed-loop behavior despite plant variations and maintaining consistent performance across operating conditions